 Sodium bicarbonate helps decrease serum calcium levels by increasing the alkaline level of the blood.
 This helps to shift the ionized calcium into protein-bound calcium, which is less harmful.

-There are other medications including; diphosphonates which inhibit bone resorption, calcitonin which inhibits bone resorption and mithramycin which inhibits osteoclastic bone resorption.
+Medications such as diphosphonates or calcitonin to inhibit bone resorption, and mithramycin which inhibits osteoclastic bone resorption.